Amortization Calculator with Extra Payments

 The term 'amortization' refers to the process of gradually paying off a debt over a period of time, typically through a series of equal payments.
 When a loan or a debt is amortized, the borrower makes regular fixed payments that are allocated towards both the principal amount borrowed and the interest charged on that amount.

 As more of the principal loan balance is repaid over time, less interest becomes due on the remaining principal balance.
-Hence, over time the split of interest vs principal changes over the life of the loan, with interest reducing and more of the principal being paid off.
+Due to the nature of amortization and the compounding of interest, the interest owed is recalculated on the decreasing principal balance, which results in a gradual reduction of the interest portion of each payment.
+Hence, over time, the split of interest versus principal changes, with interest reducing and more of the principal being paid off.

 Note that in British English, amortization is spelled as 'amortisation'.